What is an Undermount Sink?

 Cleaning and Upkeep

 As a central point of your kitchen, maintaining the cleanliness and appearance of your sink is vital.
-Furthermore, regular cleaning is essential not only for aesthetic appeal, but also to prevent build up and to ensure a hygienic cooking environment.
+Furthermore, regular cleaning is essential not only for aesthetic appeal, but also to prevent moisture or bacteria build up and to ensure a hygienic cooking environment.
 For undermount sinks, pay attention to the sealant edges to prevent grime accumulation.
 Overmount sinks, while easier to clean around the rim, may require more frequent maintenance of the silicone seal.

 Cost Considerations and Budgeting